ayechanst/speedrun-eth-guide/dice-guide.md

 <details markdown='1'><summary>Question Three</summary>

-> Now how can we make this function send or transfer money to us?
+> Now, how can we make this function send or transfer money to our front end address?
 There are a few ways of doing this.

 </details>